- Home

 One of the main benefits of a funeral plan is that you will be charged the current rate for a funeral, rather than the rate at the time of your death.
 So, with funeral prices expected to keep rising in the coming years, this can save you and your loved ones a lot of money.

-As of July 2022, funeral planning services are regulated by the Financial Conduct Authority (FCA).
+Since July 2022, funeral planning services have been regulated by the Financial Conduct Authority (FCA), providing protection for consumers.
 The FCA’s regulations mean that companies have to provide clear pricing for their services so you won’t end up paying more than you expect to for a funeral plan.

 Get your will sorted today with a 20% discount